SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Zigbee Security.md

 ### Other Network Security Considerations

-As noted a there is a single network key.
+As noted there is a single network key.
 This under open trust, any device has the ability to see all traffic on the network.
 This means that:

 It’s important to keep rogue devices off the network, and certainly try to only admit trusted devices to join the network.
 Make use of other security (APS Security) can be used for additional encryption